DeathChaos25/DragonEssentials/README.md

 Makes use of [CRI FileSystem V2 Hook](https://github.com/Sewer56/CriFs.V2.Hook.ReloadedII/releases) as a dependency for Criware support in games such as Judgment and Lost Judgment.

 ## Currently Supported Games
+- Judgment
+- Lost Judgment
+- Yakuza Kiwami 2
 - Yakuza 6: Song of Life
-- Judgment
 - Yakuza: Like a Dragon
-- Lost Judgment
 - Like a Dragon: Gaiden
 - Like a Dragon: Infinite Wealth